Allergies and Hayfever

 It's important to have a clear indication of what the real cause is of your allergy and hayfever.
 So that you can live a full life.
 Purchase a test today to find out.

 Once you have identified what triggers your response learning to manage symptoms is easier.
 Read our tips on How to Reduce Indoor Allergens.

 There are also a number of herbs and nutrients that can help manage the symptoms and support long term immune health such as quercetin, Vitamin D, albizzia and perilla.
 These are available in tablet or liquid form through consultation.

-Special this month: Order any test and receive 1 month's free access to your personalised nutrition software including wholesome recipes tailored to your results
+Special: Order any test and receive 3 months free access to your personalised nutrition software including wholesome recipes tailored to your results

 Is your digestive system causing your allergies?